-Sara goes onto say that she has all the above symptoms and eventually after an expensive process of seeing various doctors, she was given a diagnosis of chronic migraine but she says it's a simplistic term given the nature of the condition.
+Sara goes on to say that she has all the above symptoms and eventually, after an expensive process of seeing various doctors, she was given a diagnosis of chronic migraine but she says it's a simplistic term given the nature of the condition.

 "I was convinced that I had some form of cancer, that's how bad mine became.
-I demanded so many scans just because I was convinced that even a migraine could be this bad.
+I demanded so many scans just because I was convinced that a migraine couldn’t be this bad.
 I was even rushed to hospital once, sure I was having a seizure.
 But that's what the pain was, all down to a migraine.
 The thing is that there's still a lack of awareness.
 People hear the word 'migraine' and automatically think you just have a headache and you're brushed off or, as I was, repeatedly called a hypochondriac."

 Related: Planning an autumn break?
 12 ways to manage a migraine while travelling

-"It's definitely stigmatised," Sara added.
+"It's definitely stigmatised," Sara adds.
 "Perhaps not as much now, but certainly it's still not seen as this potentially life-altering chronic pain condition that you can do little about.
 I've left jobs, lost relationships and friendships due to a lack of understanding and awareness.
-Thankfully, I have a fantastic support system around me know and I can better manage them, but it's taken me years to get a handle on it.
+Thankfully, I have a fantastic support system around me now and I can better manage them, but it's taken me years to get a handle on it.

 "People can constantly try to belittle you or say you're over-reacting which is distressing and humiliating"

 "It's changed my life even so.
 I can only work part-time and even this has been a struggle as employers can be dismissive if they don't understand."
-Sara isn't alone in this as the newly released study reveals that 8% of Irish people surveyed know of someone or have themselves been refused work due to suffering migraine.
+Sara isn't alone in this as the newly-released study reveals that 8% of Irish people surveyed know of someone or have themselves been refused work due to suffering migraine.

-"I'm afraid to go on long-distance flights or even travel at all in case I get one while on a plane – for me, an average migraine can last 3 days at least and I'd be nervous of being in a foreign country in case I was really bad or stuck on a crowded aeroplane.
+"I'm afraid to go on long-distance flights or even travel at all in case I get one while on a plane — for me, an average migraine can last three days at least and I'd be nervous of being in a foreign country in case I was really bad or stuck on a crowded aeroplane.
 Alcohol and loud noises are a trigger so it also makes socialising very difficult.
 My life essentially revolves around managing my symptoms and trying to prevent an attack."